 But It’s Not All Bad…

-In short, I probably should’ve chosen the Real Nude Ergo (my review here) to test first, because it curves forward, an essential characteristic of G-spotting toys.4 I’m disappointed that I don’t like the shape of the Sumo’s shaft, because the suction cup is super strong—it stayed attached to my shower wall for twelve hours, until I removed it.
+In short, I probably should’ve chosen the Real Nude Ergo (my review here) to test first, because it curves forward, an essential characteristic of G-spotting toys.
+I’m disappointed that I don’t like the shape of the Sumo’s shaft, because the suction cup is super strong—it stayed attached to my shower wall for twelve hours, until I removed it.
 If I found it better for thrusting, I’d love to use it as a shower toy.
 The toy’s longer length (almost 7″ insertable) is perfect for use against a wall.

 I really love the squishiness of the Sumo’s head; it’s a great firmness for clenching.
-This is in fact how I prefer to use the Sumo: with the first three or four inches inserted, just clenching my vagina around it while barely moving it, while I’m moving a We-Vibe Tango around my clit.
+This is in fact how I prefer to use the Sumo: with the first three inches inserted, just clenching my vagina around it while barely moving it, while I’m moving a We-Vibe Tango around my clit.
 The softness of the Sumo’s head when I come is really amazing.

 The Real Nude line’s silicone has an interesting finish: it’s shiny and fairly smooth, while still being tacky (but not VixSkin-sticky-tacky).
 All silicone collects hair/lint/dust, but the Sumo really holds on to these stray particles, so a little extra cleaning is required.
 This silicone also eats lube, so be sure to have some Sliquid or your preferred water- or oil-based lube on hand.
+It glides really nicely when well-lubed because it is so slick.